xdit-project/xDiT/README.md

 </div>

 ## Other optimizations

-1. Memory Efficient VAE:
+1. Avoid OOM in VAE module:

-The VAE decoder implementation in the diffusers library faces significant challenges when applied to high-resolution images (8192px and above).
+The [stabilityai/sd-vae-ft-mse](https://huggingface.co/stabilityai/sd-vae-ft-mse) adopted by diffusers bring OOM to high-resolution images (8192px on A100).
 A critical issue is the CUDA memory spike, as documented in [diffusers/issues/5924](https://github.com/huggingface/diffusers/issues/5924).

-To address this limitation, we developed [PatchVAE](https://github.com/PipeFusion/PatchVAE), an innovative solution that enables efficient processing of high-resolution images.
+To address this limitation, we developed [DistVAE](https://github.com/PipeFusion/DistVAE), an innovative solution that enables efficient processing of high-resolution images.
 Our approach incorporates two key strategies:

 * Patch Parallelization: We divide the feature maps in the latent space into multiple patches and perform parallel VAE decoding across different devices.
 This technique reduces the peak memory required for intermediate activations to 1/N, where N is the number of devices utilized.

-* Sequential Patch Processing: Building on [previous research](https://hanlab.mit.edu/blog/patch-conv), we implemented a method to process portions of each patch sequentially on individual devices.
-This approach minimizes temporary memory consumption, further optimizing memory usage.
+* Chunked Input Processing: Building on [MIT-patch-conv](https://hanlab.mit.edu/blog/patch-conv), we split the input feature map into chunks and feed them into convolution operator sequentially.
+This approach minimizes temporary memory consumption.

 By synergizing these two methods, we have dramatically expanded the capabilities of VAE decoding.
-Our implementation successfully handles image resolutions up to 10240 × 10240 pixels - an impressive 11-fold increase compared to the conventional VAE approach.
+Our implementation successfully handles image resolutions up to 10240px - an impressive 11-fold increase compared to the conventional VAE approach.

 This advancement represents a significant leap forward in high-resolution image processing, opening new possibilities for applications in various domains of computer vision and image generation.